pnnl/mercat/README.md

 Installing MerCat:
  - Will be Available soon via Anaconda: Enable BioConda repo and run `conda install mercat`
- - For installing it via pip: please install the modules listed in `dependencies.txt` first.
+ - We do not have a pip installer available as of now.
+If you would like to use pip, please install the modules listed in `dependencies.txt` via pip and run `python setup.py install` for setting up mercat.

 Usage:
 -----